pcanz/pPEG/Readme.md

 Programmers using pPEG do not need to know the details of the parser machine.
 The details for how to implement a pPEG parser are covered in a separate document: [The pPEG Machine].

-###  Implicit Character Code Rule Names

-Unicode character codes can be identified with an implicit rule name.
-These names are literally interpreted as the hexadecimal value for a character code.

-For example, the rule name `_1234` implicitly matches the Unicode hex value `1234`, as if it had been defined with a string escape code like this:

-    _1234 = '\u1234'

-Implicit character code rule names start with an `_` followed by hex digits `[0-9A-F]+`.
-They are rule names that do not have to be defined, they match the hex code that they name.

-Implicit character code rule names are particularly useful for control codes which could not otherwise be defined in a pPEG grammar without the help of programming language string escape codes.

-For example:

-    _9  = '\t'   # Unicode 9 is a tab character
-    _A  = '\n'   # a line-feed character
-    _D  = '\r'   # a carriage return character

-Implicit character code rule names may use a hyphen to define a range of character codes.
-For example:

-    _0-FFFF = [\u0000-\uFFFF]

-Implicit rule names that directly represent character codes can not be redefined.

 ##  Portability

 The pPEG grammar source text can contain any Unicode characters, but the character encoding is a programming language implementation decision.
 Many modern programming languages use UTF-8, but some popular languages use UTF-16.